TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Description:***

-Tests that PlanItProject throws an exception when the initial costs file references are link segment which has not been defined
+Tests that PlanItProject throws an exception when the initial costs file references a link segment which has not been defined

 ***Location:***